-Whilst air quality has improved significantly in recent decades, and will continue to improve due to national policy decisions, there are some areas where local action is needed to improve air quality further.
+Whilst air quality has improved significantly in recent decades and will continue to improve due to national policy decisions, there are some areas where local action is needed to improve air quality further.

-The 2019 Clean Air Strategy10 sets out the case for action, with goals even more ambitious than EU requirements to reduce exposure to harmful pollutants.
-The Road to Zero11 sets out the approach to reduce exhaust emissions from road transport through a number of mechanisms; this is extremely important given that the majority of Air Quality Management Areas (AQMAs) are designated due to elevated concentrations heavily influenced by transport emissions.
+The 2019 Clean Air Strategy sets out the case for action, with goals to reduce exposure to harmful pollutants.
+The Road to Zero sets out the approach to reduce exhaust emissions from road transport through a number of mechanisms; this is extremely important given that the majority of Air Quality Management Areas

-10 Defra.
+Defra.
 Clean Air Strategy, 2019